MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcbdqinsertio.md

 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff541802">FltCbdqInitialize</a> for details on how to create a callback data queue.
 Use <a href="https://msdn.microsoft.com/library/windows/hardware/ff541821">FltCbdqRemoveIo</a> to remove a particular I/O request from the queue, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff541825">FltCbdqRemoveNextIo</a> to remove the next available I/O request.

-If the queue is protected by a <a href="https://msdn.microsoft.com/0585fc2a-0d0b-434d-92b3-da07a9385444">spin lock</a> rather than a <a href="https://msdn.microsoft.com/e2142b6d-f460-4f80-be0f-e00b5d43731c">mutex object</a> or <a href="https://msdn.microsoft.com/be18a6e6-863d-4a0c-9bcd-a36ace0b54fe">resource variable</a>, the caller of <i>FltCbdqInsertIo</i> can be running at IRQL &lt;= DISPATCH_LEVEL.
-If a mutex or resource is used, the caller must be running at IRQL &lt;= APC_LEVEL.
+If the queue is protected by a <a href="https://msdn.microsoft.com/0585fc2a-0d0b-434d-92b3-da07a9385444">spin lock</a> rather than a <a href="https://msdn.microsoft.com/e2142b6d-f460-4f80-be0f-e00b5d43731c">mutex object</a> or <a href="https://msdn.microsoft.com/be18a6e6-863d-4a0c-9bcd-a36ace0b54fe">resource variable</a>, the caller of <i>FltCbdqInsertIo</i> can be running at IRQL <= DISPATCH_LEVEL.
+If a mutex or resource is used, the caller must be running at IRQL <= APC_LEVEL.